mankaache/vuejs-search-meals/README.md

 # Recipe and meal search application

 `This project uses a third party API (https://www.themealdb.com/api.php) to search for meals by name, main ingredients and by letters.`

-`This project uses vue3 with vite and its depencies were installed using npm`
+## This project uses vue3 with vite and its depencies were installed using npm
+`this project also uses tailwindcss as css framework`